Wednesday, February 27, 2013

 As well as black beans for 2-Minute Friday Night Dinner (Ha! ...slow cooker for 2-minute dinner!)!

 PS- lentils are lovely!
-Soaking or hours of cooking never needed!
+No soaking or hours of cooking ever needed!
 TRY this: Hearty Lentil Soup!

 COMMENTS: what kind of posts are your favorite here at fresh-you?
 Thanks for sharing!